Hydrocarbon Toxicity

 Liver function test results can be abnormal within 24 hours after ingestion, and clinically apparent jaundice can occur within 48-96 hours.

 Methylene chloride, a hydrocarbon commonly found in paint remover, is metabolized via the P450 mixed function oxidase system in the liver to carbon monoxide (CO).
-Unlike other cases of CO exposure, with methylene chloride, CO formation can continue for a prolonged period of time.
+Unlike with other cases of CO exposure, with methylene chloride, CO formation can continue for a prolonged period of time.

 Renal